-Information and Pictures on AIDS, one of the most common sexually transmitted diseases.
+AIDS/HIV Information and Pictures, a prevalent and serious sexually transmitted disease.
 Information including symptoms, diagnosis, treatment, transmission, prevention and other general information.

-Infection in the female population has risen, now being recognized as the fourth leading cause of death in women and one of the leading causes of death in male adults 25 – 44 years of age.
-More than 50% of the reported AIDS cases, in 1992, were among men with homosexual and bisexual contacts, but this percentage has been declining over the past two years, the impact on mortality being noticed in larger metropolitan areas, but is also heading towards smaller areas across America and worldwide.
-Anyone can be infected, it is no longer affecting just one specific portion of the population.
-At this time there is still no cure for HIV.
+Infection in the female population has also risen and AIDS is now recognized as the fourth leading cause of death in women.
+It is also one of the leading causes of death in male adults between 25 and 44 years of age.
+More than 50% of the reported AIDS cases in 1992 were among men with homosexual and bisexual contacts, but this percentage has been declining over the past few years.
+The impact of AIDS on mortality is most noticeable in larger metropolitan areas, but is also increasing in smaller areas across America and worldwide.
+Anyone can be infected and it is no longer affecting just one specific portion of the population.
+At this time there is still no cure for HIV/AIDS.

 *You can only be born with AIDS if your mother had AIDS when pregnant

 - the disease is characterized by a weakened or ineffective immune system with no resistance to infections